-For over the past 25 years, Health Hunger Prevention and Nutrition Assistance Program (HPNAP) provided State and Federal funds to improve the quality of food distributed to an estimated total of 2,600 Emergency Food Relief Organizations (EFRO) such as food banks, food pantries, soup kitchens and emergency shelters in New York State which provide over 195 million meals each year to people who are in need.71
+For over the past 25 years, Health Hunger Prevention and Nutrition Assistance Program (HPNAP) provided State and Federal funds to improve the quality of food distributed to an estimated total of 2,600 Emergency Food Relief Organizations (EFRO) such as food banks, food pantries, soup kitchens and emergency shelters in New York State which provide over 195 million meals each year to people who are in need.12

 Eight regional food banks in New York, responsible for the solicitation, warehousing and distribution of bulk food donations, also provide technical support and mini-grant funding to emergency food providers.
-The NOEP at Family Enrichment Network works closely with the staff of the Food Bank of the Southern Tier and the local food pantries to ensure that each client who utilizes the food banks, but does not receive SNAP benefits is referred to the NOEP.
+The NOEP Coordinators at Family Enrichment Network works closely with the staff of the Food Bank of the Southern Tier and the local food pantries to ensure that each client who utilizes the food banks, but does not receive SNAP benefits, is referred to the NOEP.
 Likewise, individuals who learn about NOEP from other sources are referred by NOEP to food resources in the community.
-These collaborative efforts account for many referrals to the NOEP Program.72
+These collaborative efforts account for many referrals to NOEP.

-In 2014 the Food Bank of the Southern Tier (FBST) distributed 2,851,609 pounds of food, 34% of the Food Bank's total (an increase of 9 % from the year before).
+In 2014 the Food Bank of the Southern Tier (FBST) distributed 2,854,303 pounds of food, 33% of the Food Bank's total.
 It is important to note that the FBST serves 6 Southern Tier counties.
-There were 148 Mobile Food Pantry distributions in Broome County at 25 sites.
-The FBST served 432,477 individuals consisting of 208,816 children, 200,903 adults and 22,758 elderly.73 The Broome County Council of Churches manages the Community Hunger Outreach Warehouse (CHOW) with 30 participating food pantries and 35 soup kitchens and community meals74 Catholic Charities of Broome County also oversees two food pantries in Binghamton and Endicott.
-In 2014 the Binghamton site served 15, 019 households consisting of 38,878 people of which 17,052 were children, 19,502 were adults and 2,324 were seniors.
-The Endicott site, Mother Teresa's Cupboard served 6,398 households consisting of 15,413 individuals of which 6,198 were children, 8,336 adults, and were 879 seniors.75 Please note that these numbers do not include all the food assistance programs, however they do cover the majority of food pantries in Broome County.
-Keeping this in mind, the number of people struggling to find enough food to eat in Broome County is staggering and the numbers have continued to increase from last year.
+There were 143 Mobile Food Pantry distributions in Broome County at 22 sites.
+The FBST served 409,390 requests for food consisting of 174,363 children, 209,807 adults and 25,220 seniors.
+The Broome County Council of Churches manages the Community Hunger Outreach Warehouse (CHOW) with 25 participating food pantries and 27 soup kitchens and community meals Catholic Charities of Broome County also oversees two food pantries in Binghamton and Endicott.
+In 2015 the Binghamton site served 14,263 households consisting of 38,639 people of which 17,740 were children, 18,549 were adults and 2,350 were seniors.
+The Endicott site, Mother Teresa's Cupboard, served 6366 households consisting of 15,537 individuals of which 6161 were children, 8,377 were adults, and 999 were seniors.
+(Catholic Charities Food Pantries) Please note that these numbers do not include all the food assistance programs, however they are from the largest independent food pantries in Broome County.
+Keeping this in mind, the number of people struggling to find enough food to eat in Broome County is staggering and the numbers have continued to increase.